-Click on Format to format the memory card.
+Click on Format to format the storage medium.

 Two file systems are provided: vfat (default) and ext4.
-It is recommended to select ext4 as the file system for steady and better performance.
+It is recommended to select ext4 for steady and better performance.

 Disk Cleanup Setting

 Check Enable automatic disk cleanup and specify the time 1~999 day(s) or 1~142 week(s) and storage limits 1~99% full to configure disk cleanup settings.